jhyun0919/jhyun0919.github.io/_posts/ML&DL/2020-07-19-pytorch basic structure.md

 categories: [Research/ML&DL]
 tags: [ML&DL, PyTorch]
 ---
 PyTorch is one of the most well-known deep learning frameworks as well as Tensorflow.
-This post will describe the basic steps for traing a model with PyTorch.
+This posting will describe the basic steps for traing a model with PyTorch.
 Briefly, the basic steps of how to train a model are as follow.

 1. Load & pre-process the dataset
 2. Set a model